Florida General (Financial) Power of Attorney Form

 - The agent is at least eighteen (18) years or older, OR

-- is a financial institution that has trust powers, is permitted to do business in FL, and has a place of business in the state.
+- The agent is a financial institution that has trust powers, is permitted to do business in FL, and has a place of business in the state.

 If, for any reason, the principal cannot sign their name on the POA, the Notary Public who is acknowledging the signature on the form can sign the principal’s name for them.
 However, this only applies so long the situation falls in line with § 117.05.